lmgutta/Financial-Analysis-Retail/README.md

 ---

-## Full Write-Up
+Full Write-Up

 Built independently while identifying a reporting gap during an operations role at a multi-store retail business.

 Traditional spreadsheets are fragile — a deleted row, an added column, or a new store opening would normally break formulas and charts, requiring hours of manual fixing.
 This tool was engineered to avoid that: every formula reads columns by name rather than position, and every chart rebuilds itself on demand via automation, so growth doesn't require rework.

+Process Flow

+POS export → Data processing → Validation → Filters → Automated reporting → Management analysis

-### How It Works (For the User)
+How It Works (For the User)

-1. **Paste the data** — drop the raw POS export into the data tab
-2. **Set the filters** — store, month, year, or payment type
-3. **Click Refresh** — everything rebuilds instantly

-### Limitations of This Demo
+Paste the data — drop the raw POS export into the data tab Set the filters — store, month, year, or payment type Click Refresh — everything rebuilds instantly Limitations of This Demo

 This published version is deliberately modified to showcase capabilities using synthetic data, with a few honest caveats:

-- **Unrealistic extremes are possible.** Generating an extreme scenario (e.g., 100 stores, 10 years of history) could produce an Overdue Parties list in the thousands — something that wouldn't happen in a real business, where overdue accounts would be caught and addressed long before reaching that scale.
+Unrealistic extremes are possible.
+Generating an extreme scenario (e.g., 100 stores, 10 years of history) could produce an Overdue Parties list in the thousands — something that wouldn't happen in a real business, where overdue accounts would be caught and addressed long before reaching that scale.
-- **Generate-only, not append.** This demo only generates a fresh synthetic dataset from scratch.
-The original real-world version supports incrementally *adding* new transactions over time via a POS paste-and-append workflow — not included here, since it's unnecessary for a self-contained demo.
+Generate-only, not append.
+This demo only generates a fresh synthetic dataset from scratch.
+The original real-world version supports incrementally adding new transactions over time via a POS paste-and-append workflow — not included here, since it's unnecessary for a self-contained demo.
-- **"Scales without breaking" has a ceiling.** This is genuinely built to handle growth without manual rework, but it's still a spreadsheet-based system — not a substitute for a fully connected ERP platform.
+"Scales without breaking" has a ceiling.
+This is genuinely built to handle growth without manual rework, but it's still a spreadsheet-based system — not a substitute for a fully connected ERP platform.
 It's a bridge, not a permanent replacement; any organization using something like this will eventually need real ERP infrastructure.

-### The Bigger Picture
+The Bigger Picture

-Built with a "bridge tool" philosophy: give operational managers a real analytical tool *today*, without waiting on ERP budget or implementation timelines, while keeping the structure clean enough to migrate into a full ERP system later without starting over.
+Built with a "bridge tool" philosophy: give operational managers a real analytical tool today, without waiting on ERP budget or implementation timelines, while keeping the structure clean enough to migrate into a full ERP system later without starting over.

----

-Built using Google Sheets, Google Apps Script, and AI-assisted development.
+Built using Google Sheets and Google Apps Script, with AI-assisted development.